eurodatacube/eodash-assets/collections/REP2_Solar_Energy/REP2.md

 #### TIPS ON USING THIS TOOL
 Use this tool to explore site suitability to create new solar farms.
-You can filter the global horizontal irradiation information depending on topography (elevation, slope and aspect),  distances to the energy grid, presence of protected areas.
+You can constrain the global horizontal irradiation information depending on topography (elevation, slope and aspect),  distances to the energy grid, presence of protected areas, and albedo proxy.

 #### WHY THIS DATA